swiss-seismological-service/scrtdd/README.md

 1,IVMRGE,2014-01-10T04:46:58.219541Z,0.100,0.100,Pg,IV,MRGE,,HHR,manual
 ```

-Finally, the events to be relocated can also be stored i SeisComP XML format.
+Finally, the events to be relocated can also be stored in SeisComP XML format.
 Please refer to the official SeisComP  documentation of `scxmldump`, a very convenient tool for dumping events to XML file.

 ### 1.3 Relocating the candidate events